act-rules/act-rules.github.io/_rules/inline_link_in_paragraph_is_distinguishable_be4d0c.md

 - An icon immediately before, after or in the link denoting it as a link
 - Text immediately before, after or in the link denoting it as a link
-- a [distinguishing style][] compared to the other text not based on colour alone
+- a [distinguishing style][] compared to the other text not based on color alone
-- a different colour compared to the rest of the text in the paragraph that has at least a 3:1 [contrast ratio](https://www.w3.org/TR/WCAG20/#contrast-ratiodef) difference with the rest of the text and a [distinguishing style][] both when the target element [gains focus][gain focus] and the target element is [hovered][]
+- a different color compared to the rest of the text in the paragraph that has at least a 3:1 [contrast ratio](https://www.w3.org/TR/WCAG20/#contrast-ratiodef) difference with the rest of the text and a [distinguishing style][] both when the target element [gains focus][gain focus] and the target element is [hovered][]

 ## Assumptions

-This rule assumes that the link is distinguishable from the rest of the text with colour, which means it fails SC 1.4.1 when there is not another way to distinguish it.
+This rule assumes that the link is distinguishable from the rest of the text with color, which means it fails SC 1.4.1 when there is not another way to distinguish it.

 ## Accessibility Support